cfsmp3/linux_framework_laptop/README.md

 Anker 13-in-1 Thunderbolt 3

 ### Kernel
-Tested kernel 5.11 (default on Ubuntu 21.04), 5.14, and 5.12 (currently in use).
+Tested kernel 5.11 (default on Ubuntu 21.04), 5.14, and 5.14 (currently in use).
 5.14.00 and 5.14.13-051413 are unusable: Sleep is broken (or wake up is broken) and the only way to get the system back is by hard rebooting.
 5.12 works well but needs a bit of work, see below.
-Update: 5.14.21-051421 seems to finally have everything working.
+5.14.21-051421 seems to finally have everything working.
 You can get it here: https://kernel.ubuntu.com/~kernel-ppa/mainline/v5.14.21/

 You can get 5.12 here: https://ubuntuhandbook.org/index.php/2021/04/linux-kernel-5-12-released/